C Corp vs S Corp: Choosing the Right Structure for Your Business

 Shareholder Considerations

-C Corps attract a broader range of investors.
+C Corps attracts a broader range of investors.
 The ability to offer preferred stock and include foreign shareholders is appealing for venture capitalists and institutional investors.
 S Corps focus on smaller, domestic investor bases.
 The shareholder limit and resident requirement constrain potential growth but can lead to a more controlled shareholder environment.

 Advantages of C Corps